macrat/mcp-server-kintone/README.md

 ### 1. Install

-Download the latest release from the [rleases page](https://github.com/macrat/mcp-server-kintone/releases).
+Download the latest release from the [release page](https://github.com/macrat/mcp-server-kintone/releases).
 You can place the executable file anywhere you like.